gcasa/smallc/README.md

 ## License

-No license file is currently included in this repository.
+This is under the LGPL2.1, see LICENSE in the repo.